-An NRVIA certified RV inspector can do just that: give the RV buyer a comfort level in their buying decision so that if they decide to purchase the inspected RV they can enjoy their RV travels and create lasting memories with friends and family while doing so.
+An NRVIA-certified RV inspector can do just that: give the RV buyer a comfort level in their buying decision so that if they decide to purchase the inspected RV, they can enjoy their RV travels and create lasting memories with friends and family.

 Here is the RV!

 The first place the RV inspector heads to is the roof of the RV.
 This is the place where if there are issues there will be problems inside the RV.
 In this case, the RV inspector found numerous cases of sealant failure and roof anomalies.
 Here are some photos from the RV inspection report.